 Set up a piping bag with a coupler and a wide round or star tip (optional), or cut the end off.

-VERY carefully, lift each Spider web from the work surface.
+VERY carefully, lift each Spider web and cute little spider from the work surface.
 I like to slip a fingernail under an edge and just really gently lift.

 If the webs or spiders feel stuck, they’re likely not dry yet - give them a few more hours!

-Carefully stick each web - and spider, if you're doing one - into the frosting of a cupcake.
+Carefully stick each web into the frosting on top of each cupcake, then place spiders onto each cupcake.

 Here is a video of the whole process, BTW:

-If you're still considering ideas for Halloween, be sure to check out my:
+If you're still considering ideas for Halloween recipes and other ideas, be sure to check out my: